rubengomes8/learning-ddd-coffeeco/README.md

 - Store-specific (but not national) discounts
 - We can assume all purchases are in USD for now; in the future, we need to support many currencies though
 - Drinks only need to come in one size for now

+### Entity vs Value Object
+When we can answer _yes_ to all of the following questions, it is a good sign that we can model it as a value object.
+Also it is better to model something as a value object and then upgrade it to entity later if needed.
+1. Is it possible to treat the object as immutable?
+2. Does it measure, quantify, or describe a domain concept?
+3. Can it be compared to other objects of the same type just by its values?

+## DDD decisions
+1. coffee lover is an entity, because we want them to be defined by their identity.
+Whenever we are talking to about a coffee lover and adding a CoffeeBux to their loyalty account, there should be no doubt as to which coffee lover we are applying these.
+2. store is an entity, because when we reference a store we need to identify which one we are talking about.
+3. product answers yes to all the 3 questions, so we will model it as a value object
+4. purchase is an entity, it should have an own id.
+If a customer ever wants a refund on an item, we will need to be able to reference a specific transaction
+5. coffee bux is an entity